Short on time but don’t want to skimp on nutrients?

 - Place the slices in a large bowl and rub in olive oil using your hands, just enough to coat the outsides.

 - Spread slices in one layer on lined baking sheets and bake, using a spatula to flip the slices at the 15 minute mark, baking a total of 20-30 minutes, until browned, but still firm.

 - Add toppings and enjoy immediately.

 A note on the ‘toaster option’ below – I used to list this as an alternate option for cooking your sweet potato toasts.
 However, I once had a piece of the sweet potato break off and fall onto the heating element of my toaster and catch on fire.
-I since removed this preparation option as a safety precaution, but it does seem to be working fine for many people – so please just be careful if going with this method.
+I since removed this preparation option as a safety precaution, but it does seem to be working fine for many people – so use at your own discretion and please be careful.

 Savory Toast Topping Suggestions: